ptziegler/gef-classic/README.md

 The code base of the GEF components implemented in JavaFX is located in the [eclipse-gef/gef](https://github.com/eclipse-gef/gef) repository instead.

+# Requirements:

+- Eclipse 2024-06 or later
+- Java 17 or later

 # Update sites:

 Update Sites (p2 repositories) are available at: